RichiH/vcsh/INSTALL.md

 # Getting started with vcsh #

-Below you will find three methods for setting up vcsh:
+Below you will find a few different methods for setting up vcsh:

 1. The template way
 2. The steal-from-template way
 3. The manual way
+4. Using vcsh without mr

 # 1. The template way #